|Price||$49 - $199 per month|

 - Scale — $199/month($159/mo annually)

-If you pay annually you save 20%, so I would recommend do that after you’ve decided their service is right for you.
+If you pay annually, you’ll save 20%.
+I recommend you do that once you’ve decided Deadline Funnel’s service is right for you.

-Though keep in mind the ‘Create’ plan limits you to 10,000 lead a month.
-For most that’s more than enough.
+However, the “Create” plan limits you to 10,000 leads a month.
+(For most bloggers, that’s more than enough.)

-The key part of using Deadline Funnel is the integration into your mailing list software.
-Fortunately, it works with many email, chat, and popup box service providers.
+The key element of Deadline Funnel is its integration with your mailing list software.
+Fortunately, this service works with many email, chat, and popup box providers.